The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Example of model domains

-which implies that the left-hand side of (\ref{2}) is independent of the value of $z$ and $w$.
-When we approach the boundary, namely $|z|^2+|w|^{2m} \rightarrow 1$, we note that the numerator of (\ref{2}) does not always vanish, whereas the denominator always vanishes if $\lambda \neq 3$.
-That forces $\lambda=3$.
-Let $(z,w) \rightarrow (0,1) \in \partial \Omega_m$, we can verify that $m=1$. \end{proof} As a significant example, the following computation verifies the recent work of Savale-Xiao \cite{savale2023k} regarding Yau’s question on bounded pseudoconvex domains with $C^\infty$-boundary of finite type in dimension two. \begin{proposition} The Bergman metric $g_B$ is K\"ahler-Einstein if and only if $m=1$. \end{proposition} \begin{proof} The ``if'' part follows from the case of the ball.
+As a significant example, the following computation verifies the recent work of Savale-Xiao \cite{savale2023k} regarding Yau’s question on bounded pseudoconvex domains with $C^\infty$-boundary of finite type in dimension two. \begin{proposition} The Bergman metric $g_B$ is K\"ahler-Einstein if and only if $m=1$. \end{proposition} \begin{proof} The ``if'' part follows from the case of the ball.
 For the ``only if'' part, we use the same notations as in \cite{azukawa1983bergman}.
 It is enough to show this at $(0,w)$ with $|w|<1$.
 Let

 where $r=(m-1)/(m+1)$.
 We note that $0\leq r <1$ and $0<t\leq 1$.
 Then the Bergman metric is given by

 and the Ricci curvature of the Bergman metric is given by

 where